Updated Sept. 6: Verizon has added 5G coverage to select NFL stadiums.

 Verizon 5G Cities: Where you can get it first

 Verizon beat other carriers to the punch with a commercial 5G that serves smartphones.
-(AT&T turned on 5G service in 12 cities at the end of 2018, but the only device that could connect to its network was a 5G hotspot.
+(AT&T turned on 5G service in 12 cities at the end of 2018, but the only device that could connect to its network at the time was a 5G hotspot; it's since added a phone for select customers.
 Sprint launched its network in May and T-Mobile pushed out service in half-a-dozen cities at the end of June.)
 Initial service launched in just two cities — Chicago and Minneapolis — with the April 3 launch happening a week ahead of schedule.

-Though those four cities may have 5G service, it’s not widespread at this point, though Verizon is in the process of building out coverage.
-In Chicago, for example, Verizon said its 5G coverage is concentrated around the West Loop and the South Loop, typically around tourist attractions like the Willis Tower, Art Institute of Chicago and Millennium Park.
+Those cities may have 5G service, but it’s not widespread at this point, with Verizon in the process of building out coverage.
+In Chicago, for example, Verizon said its initial 5G coverage is concentrated around the West Loop and the South Loop, typically around tourist attractions like the Willis Tower, Art Institute of Chicago and Millennium Park.
 Verizon says 5G Ultra Wideband service is also available in its store on the Magnificent Mile as well as throughout the Gold Coast, Old Town and North River.
-Minneapolis customers will be able to get 5G service in the east and west parts of downtown, including at U.S. Bank Stadium.
+Minneapolis customers are able to get 5G service in the east and west parts of downtown, including at U.S. Bank Stadium.

 Be warned, though, even in locations that have 5G connectivity, coverage can be spotty.
 When we tested 5G speeds in Chicago in early April, we found we could get a 5G connection on some street corners, while failing to connect from the opposite side of the street.
 In other instances, we’d get 5G connectivity at one spot, but then return 12 hours later to only be able to connect to LTE despite standing in the same location.

 Things improved when we returned to the Windy City in May, though there are still a few catches.
 You have to be outside to connect to Verizon's 5G network at this point, and you definitely need to be in sight of a 5G node on a lampost or telephone pole.
 Even then, there are times when you simply won't be able to connect.
-5G remains a work in progress.
+5G remains a work in progress, though Verizon says it's teaming up with Boingo to extend 5G's reach indoors.

-After Denver and Providence, Verizon says that the next 18 cities getting 5G services this year include Atlanta, Boston, Charlotte, Cincinnati, Cleveland, Columbus, Dallas, Des Moines, Detroit, Houston, Indianapolis, Kansas City, Little Rock, Memphis, Phoenix, San Diego, Salt Lake City and Washington DC.
+After its latest additions, Verizon says that the next cities getting 5G services this year include Boston, Charlotte, Cincinnati, Cleveland, Columbus, Dallas, Des Moines, Houston, Kansas City, Little Rock, Memphis, San Diego and Salt Lake City.
 All told, Verizon plans to have 5G connectivity in 30 cities by the end of 2019.

 Mobile coverage is just part of the story for Verizon.
 Last October, the company launched home broadband service over 5G in four cities.